ericmjl/how-llms-can-accelerate-data-science/index.md

 3. Rapidly ramping up into a new knowledge domain. <!-- .element: class="fragment" -->

 *LLMs can accelerate all of the above.* <!-- .element: class="fragment" -->

 ---

+## 🚀 A Productive New World

+- LLMs are an insanely great productivity tool. <!-- .element: class="fragment" -->
+- Supercharge your learning and automate the boring stuff. <!-- .element: class="fragment" -->

+---